Azhar-B/Reading-Notes/HTML & CSS: Chapter 10.md

     * Keeps the content separate from how the page looks.
     * Means you can change the styles used across all pages by altering just one file (rather than each individual page).

+Veteran and Current Student at University of Memphis.
+Hoping to make positive changes in the world through my daily work.
+I can be found at Azhar Baig